בס”ד 7 March 2026 - י״ח באדר ה׳תשפ״ו

 What is Shovavim (Tat)

-The end of the month of Teves sees the start of the Shovavim.
-Shovavim (Hebrew: שובבי”ם ) is an acrostic for the six Jewish parshious.
-These are “Shemos”, “Voeira”, “Bo”, “Bishallach”, “Yisro” and “Mishpotim”.
-During a Jewish leap-year one sees references to an eight-week period called “Shovavim Tat”.
-This is derived by adding the next two portions, “Terumah” and “Tetzaveh”, to the list.
-Another allusion to Shovavim is seen in Yirmeyohu (3:22) שובו בנים שובבים ארפה משובתיכם – “Return wayward sons and i will heal your waywardness.”
-It is an auspicious time for rectifying sexual sins and includes customs to fast.
+The end of the month of Teves sees the start of the period known as the “Shovavim”.
+Shovavim (Hebrew: שובבי”ם ) is an acrostic for the six Jewish parshious that come at the start of the second book of the Chumash, namely Sefer Shemos, Exodus.
+Their names are “Shemos”, “Voeira”, “Bo”, “Bishallach”, “Yisro” and “Mishpotim”.
+During a Jewish leap-year one sees references to an eight-week period called “Shovavim Tat“.
+This extra word is derived by adding the next two portions, “Terumah and Tzetzave” as another word.
+Another allusion to the word “Shovavim” is seen in the verse in Yirmeyohu (3:22) שובו בנים שובבים ארפה משובתיכם – “Return wayward sons and I will heal your waywardness.”
+Rashi (to Gemora Avoda Zora 7b) brings that this includes even sins done intentionally and publicly.
+This possuk discusses teshuva, repentance, with regards to Shovavim.
+It is an auspicious time for rectifying sexual sins (specifically seminal omissions) and includes customs to fast.

 What sin(s) and why these weeks?

-These parshious from Shemos onwards discuss Golus Mitzrayim, the exile, and the redemption from it, Yitsias Mitzrayim.
-Mitzrayim was the place of rampant immorality – chomer, where everyone could pursue their own pleasures.
-It was a place that excelled in sorcery and tuma.
-When the Jews were there they became negatively influenced to the extent of almost losing their connection to the Avos (see Rambam end of Hilchos Avoda Zora, 1:3)
+These parshious from Shemos onwards discuss Golus Mitzrayim, the exile in Egypt, and the redemption from it, Yitsias Mitzrayim, the redemption from Egypt.
+Mitzrayim, Egypt, was the place of rampant immorality – chomer, materialistic, where everyone could pursue their own pleasures.
+It was a place that excelled in sorcery and tuma, impurity.
+When the Jews were there during their exile, they became so negatively influenced, to the extent of almost losing their connection to the Avos, the Patriarchs (see Rambam end of Hilchos Avoda Zora, 1:3)

-The end and key of the Shovavim sees the Jews leaving this behind and embarking on a spiritual journey that leads to Matan Torah.
-This is why it ends in a normal year with Parshas Mishpotim that ends with Moshe going up to receive the Torah.
+The end and key of the Shovavim sees the Jews leaving this behind and embarking on a spiritual journey that leads to Shavuos, Matan Torah, the day when the Torah was given to the Jews.
+This explains why it ends in a normal year with the weekly Parsha reading of Parshas Mishpotim that ends with Moshe going up to receive the Torah.
 Torah gives tzura – it gives a spiritual framework within which man can live and relate to the world.
-Torah enables the teshuva process.
-Man can climb back up the ladder leaving behind his sins, especially of the pleasures of the flesh and the world.
+Torah has the spiritual ability of enabling the teshuva process.
+Man can climb back up the ladder leaving behind his sins, especially of the physical pleasures of the flesh and the world, to the spiritual.

 How to achieve rectification?

-Others suggest focusing on putting more spiritual emphasis on how to relate to the mundane – especially in areas of man and wife.
-This is why people review the laws of Nidda during the Shovavim.
-There is also the pathway of minimizing indulgence into physical pleasures.
-Also, the emphasis on special kavana when saying brochos before doing physical things.
+Others suggest focusing on putting more spiritual emphasis on how to relate to the mundane – especially in the areas of married life, between man and wife.
+This is why people review the laws of Nidda during the Shovavim – focusing on the need for purity in this area.
+There is also the pathway of minimizing indulgence into physical pleasures – especially targeting things that each person feels most attached to.
+Also, the emphasis on special kavana, intention, when saying brochos before doing physical things – this is linking physical acts with spirituality.
 The theme behind all this is to place more spiritual direction when dealing with physical things.

-The gateway of tikun and repentance is never closed.
-An older or weaker person who cannot fast will focus on other ways – like we mentioned above.
-The purpose of fasts is to bring a person to teshuva.
-This comes when he thinks why he is fasting.
+The gateway of tikun and repentance is never closed so long as a person is alive.
+An older or weaker person who cannot do the prescribed suggestions like fasting, will focus on other ways – like we mentioned above.
+The purpose of fasting is to bring a person to teshuva, repentance.
+This comes when a person thinks why he is fasting.
 It also makes a person more spiritual as the physical is weakened.
 It therefore follows that one who cannot fast can do other things that aim to achieve the same results – namely, thinking into the causes of sin and what to do about them, as well as how to weaken the physical temptations and strengthen the spiritual.

 FURTHER READING: Shovavim Questions – a deeper look at the Shovavim.